mikkopaderes/ember-firebase-service/README.md

   ...

-  // Or in running in a fastboot environment app.import('node_modules/firebase/firebase-database.js', {
+  // Or if running in a fastboot environment app.import('node_modules/firebase/firebase-database.js', {
     using: [{
       transformation: 'fastbootShim'